How to Revive a Dying Bromeliad

 The roots do not necessarily grow into the soil, so the bromeliad attains all its moisture and nutrients from the surrounding humid air.

-This means that the bromeliad’s roots are especially sensitive to root rot if they are in damp or compacted soil.
+I find this means that the bromeliad’s roots are especially sensitive to root rot if they are in damp or compacted soil.

 Bromeliads also do not tolerate any compacted soil and even normal potting soil as it retains moisture for too long and prevents their roots from respiring.
+This is a common mistake I see people make as the firm in the soil with too much force around the rootball.

 Repotting bromeliads into significantly larger pots is also likely to result in a brown, dying bromeliad as larger pots take longer to dry out.